vdesabou/kafka-docker-playground-docs/docs/playground connector open-ccloud-connector-in-browser.md

 # playground connector open-ccloud-connector-in-browser

 🤖 Open Fully Managed connector in browser (Confluent Cloud dashboard)

+Jumps straight to the connector's page in the Confluent Cloud console,
+resolving its lcc id for you, so you do not have to hunt through the
+environment and cluster menus.

 ## Usage